 Recommendations for Back Pain Recovery

 Are you a member of the back pain club?
 I got my membership when I was in my 40s.
 My pain was so bad I could barely walk and I got very depressed before I got on the road to recovery.
 Don’t worry.
-This blog has a hopeful ending.
-My back is pretty functional these days.
-I was inspired to write this blog because of good friend of mine recently joined the back pain club and he asked me for some advice.
-The advice I gave him is half way down this page.
-In the next few paragraphs I share a little more about my back pain journey – you can skip to the good stuff at the end if you are in a hurry.
+I got better and so can you.
+I tell my story in the next section.
+Feel free to skip it and go directly to the Tips and Resource List.
+I wish I had know all this stuff 30 years ago!

 My Back Pain Journey

-The genesis of my back pain started when I was a kid.
-When I was 9 years old I was nearly killed by a car while I was riding my bicycle.
-An erratic driver hit me.
-I was badly scraped and bruised and I needed 34 stitches to close an arm wound.
-The police officer who reconstructed the accident told my parents that I would have been killed if the car had been six inches closer to the curb when it hit me.
+My back pain started when I was 9 years old.
+An erratic driver hit me while I was riding my bicycle.
+The side mirror of the car clipped me.
+I flipped over the hood and was pretty bruised up.
+I needed 34 stitches to close the arm wound.
+A police officer told my parents: “Your son would have died if the car had been six inches closer to the curb.”
 I spent over a month in the hospital.
-Then, for months after I got out, I was so afraid that I could not cross a road if I saw a moving car.
-Because of the trauma I had a lot of tension and fear locked into the muscles of my body.
+When I got out, I was so afraid that I could not cross a road if I saw a moving car.
+I had a lot of tension and fear locked into the muscles of my body.

-It has been my luck to be hit twice by cars while riding a bicycle.
-When I was in graduate school a car abruptly turned left in front of me.
-My bike hit the car and I flew over the hood and landed hard.
-Nothing was broken but I developed a lot of chronic muscle tension.
-After these accidents I started to have episodes of acute back pain.
+I had a second bicycle accident when I was a grad student.
+A car cut in front of me and I flew over the hood and landed hard.
+I developed a lot of chronic muscle tension.
 My back got more and more sore and stiff until I had a herniated disk in 1995.
 The pain was terrible.
 I could barely walk.
-I became very depressed and I couldn’t work for months.
-I felt frightened and stuck.
-That was when I got really serious about learning about back problems and how to fix them.
+I couldn’t work for months.
+I felt depressed, frightened and stuck.
+That was when I got serious about learning about back problems and how to fix them.
+These days, my back is pretty good and I can live a full life.